penguyendev/react-expense-project/README.md

+# react-expense-project
-# react-expense-project is simple react web app that tracks expenses that can be filtered by year with a graphical display.
+A simple react web app that tracks expenses that can be filtered by year with a graphical display.